-College of Law > Academics > Dual Degree Programs > JD/MS in Computer Science Technology > Degree Requirements
+College of Law > Academics > Dual Degree Programs > JD/MS in Computer Science > Degree Requirements

 The following rules apply to this joint degree: